-- The camera may vibrate and emit a sound during the Anti Shake operation.
-This does not indicate malfunction. - Only image blur due to camera movement is reduced when shooting a movie. - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "On" or "Shooting" is selected.
-These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - Shooting while "On" or "Shooting" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
-Turn off Anti Shake.
+- ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "On" is selected.
+These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - If the flash fires, the Anti Shake icon will remain on the display, even though Anti Shake does not function during flash photography. - The ISO sensitivity setting (page 63) must be "Auto" for Anti Shake to work. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake is disabled during movie recording.